-But craft hobbies such as sewing and woodworking are great brain exercise too.
+But craft hobbies such as sewing and woodworking are great brain exercises too.

-One study found that any “purposeful activities” — knitting, quilting, drawing, photography, gardening, and do-it-yourself home repair — have the power to focus the brain similar to meditation.
-(92)
+One study found that any “purposeful activity,” such as knitting, quilting, drawing, photography, gardening, and do-it-yourself home repair, has the power to focus the brain in a manner similar to meditation.

-Crafting hobbies of all kinds ward off depression, protect the brain from aging, and increase dopamine, the brain chemical that keeps you motivated.
-(93)
+Crafting hobbies of all kinds ward off depression, protect the brain against aging, and increase dopamine, the brain chemical that keeps you motivated.

 Take up a hobby.

-If you aren’t sure where to begin, think back to what you used to like to do when you were a kid.
+If you aren’t sure where to begin, think back to what you enjoyed when you were a kid.

-If you still need a nudge, you’ll find a list of over 300 hobby ideas at NotSoBoringLife.com.
+If you still need a nudge, browse through this list of hobby ideas.

 Creating art stimulates your imagination, makes you more observant, and improves your memory.